-Is debarment from government procurement procedures automatic or available as a discretionary sanction for cartel infringements?
-If so, what is the usual time period?
+Is debarment from government procurement procedures automatic, available as a discretionary sanction, or not available in response to cartel infringements?
+If so, who is the decision-making authority and what is the usual time period?

 Bid riggers in government procurement tenders may face blacklisting (ie, debarment from government tenders) for up to two years under article 58 of the Public Tenders Law No. 4734.
-The blacklisting is decided by the relevant ministry implementing the tender contract or by the relevant ministry to which the contracting authority is subordinate or associated with.
+The blacklisting is decided by the relevant ministry implementing the tender contract or by the relevant ministry that the contracting authority is subordinate to or is associated with.
 It is even a duty, not an option, for administrative authorities to apply for blacklisting in the case of bid rigging in government tenders.